18F/handbook/docs/05-engineering/accessibility.md

 - We use base themes which implement ADA and WCAG guidelines.
 - We implement good SEO structures (which mimic good ADA structures).
 - We implement responsive design strategies that that can present complex data in hierarchical structures, capable of being navigated by audio cues.
-- We implement modules which enable readers to change color schemes and text size displays to accommodate their visual impairments.
+- We believe that users should be able to personalize how content is presented.
+We enable users to change color schemes and text size displays allow them to have a better user experience.
 - We test sites using visual screen readers and accessibility testing tools.
 - We use good practices in using semantic markup in page templates and report design to define content hierarchy (e.g. primary head is h1, secondary head is h2, etc.).